-Hamilton is scheduled to play 12 games during a week-long spring break trip to Fort Myers, Florida, in March.
-The first home date of 2013 is scheduled for March 26 against Morrisville State College.
-Hamilton hosts Wesleyan for three games on March 29 and 30, and Middlebury for a three-game set on April 12 and 13.
+Hamilton is scheduled to play 15 games, including a three-game series against Williams, during a 10-day spring break trip to Florida in March.
+The first home date of 2014 is scheduled for April 8 against local rival Utica College.
+Hamilton hosts Amherst for three games on April 25 and 26.

-Hamilton has won 10 or more games 10 times in 28 years of softball.
-The school record is 15, which was set by the 1996 squad.
 Several players have excelled at the regional and conference levels in the past.
-Kim Wysocki '90 made the Northeast Region all-region first team in 1989 after finishing second in the nation with a .508 batting average.
+Kim Wysocki '90 made the Northeast Region all-region first team in 1989 after she finished second in the nation with a .508 batting average.
 Sam McNamara '90 (first team) and Heide Katerba '90 (second team) were all-region selections the following year.

 Amber O'Connor '09 caught just about every inning during her 122-game career.
-O'Connor was voted to the NESCAC all-conference team three times between 2006 to 2009.
-Krista Marran '04 was an all-NESCAC second team pick in 2004, and Stephanie Dunn '03 and Karen Pogonowski '02 were two-time all-conference selections.
-The Continentals led the conference and set a team record with a fielding percentage of .965 in 2011.
+O'Connor was voted to the NESCAC all-conference team three times from 2006 to 2009.
+Krista Marran '04 was an all-NESCAC second team pick in 2004 and Stephanie Dunn '03 and Karen Pogonowski '02 were two-time all-conference selections.

 Great academic performance is an integral part of this program.
 Monique St. Jarre '15 made the 2013 NESCAC Spring All-Academic Team.
 Liz Reid '11, Leigh Sherrow '11, Mandy Hyne '11 and Jen Sadowsky '08 were all two-time spring all-academic team honorees, and Tracy Zaino '06 made the all-academic team three times.